BradBenJoya/corruptor/README.md

 # Corruptor

 Corruptor is a small C++23 command-line utility that creates a damaged copy of one or more input files.
-Each output file receives a `.corrupted` suffix, so the original files remain unchanged.

 ## How to use